Image

 Study of Subcutaneous Epcoritamab in Combination With Intravenous Rituximab and Oral Lenalidomide (R2) to Assess Adverse Events and Change in Disease Activity in Adult Participants With Follicular Lymphoma

-Testing Epcoritamab with Rituximab and Lenalidomide for follicular lymphoma safety.
+Testing Epcoritamab, Rituximab, and Lenalidomide for follicular lymphoma effects.

 Recruiting